Incident Types

 • Base Incident - By default, all incidents created are a “Base Incident”.
 The Base Incident is also always at the top of the inheritance hierarchy.
 You can use the Base Incident to add fields that should apply globally to all incidents within PagerDuty.

 • Major Incident - The Major Incident is used for configuring your major incident response process.
-You can use this default incident type for things like triggering a major incident workflow, creating custom fields specific to major incidents, and more.
+You can use this default incident type for tasks such as triggering a major incident workflow, creating custom fields specific to major incidents, and more.

 • Security Incident - An incident caused by a potential security threat that requires specialized investigation and response.

-Typically these default incident types are configured to work out of the box.
-However, some customers will need to enable them in order to start creating incidents of that type.
-See how to Enable an Incident Type.
+Typically, these default incident types are configured to work out of the box.
+However, some customers may need to enable them to start creating incidents of that type.
+Refer to Enable an Incident Type for more information.

 Configure Incident Types